asterick/zmach/README.md

 Due to the self destructive nature of z-machine stories, resetting, loading and saving cannot be supported until disks are supported.

+Quit will be implemented as a closed loop, eventually a reset

 Current implemented features
 ----------------------------
 * Optimized byte index-addressing